rei/rei-cedar-docs/docs/components/popover/README.md

 - Set an `id` property on the CdrPopover.
 The component will automatically link that `id` to the trigger element.
 - Content passed in to the `trigger` slot must be an actionable element such as a button.
+- Popovers can contain complex content structures such as headers, lists, and actionable items that provide related additional content to the section of the triggering element.

 This component complies with WCAG guidelines by: